 sudo dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm

-Now, run the following commands in your terminal to install REMI repository on CentOS 8:
+Now, run the following commands in your terminal to install the REMI repository on CentOS 8:

 sudo dnf install https://rpms.remirepo.net/enterprise/remi-release-8.rpm